googleapis/google-cloud-java/google-cloud-translate/README.md

 import com.google.cloud.translate.Translation;
 ```

-Then add the following code to translate a text, specifying English as its source language and the previously obtained `detectedLanguage` as the target language (in this concrete example it will be Spanish):
+Then add the following code to translate a text, specifying English as its source language and the previously obtained `detectedLanguage` as the target language (in this concrete example it will be Spanish (`"es"`)):

 ```java
 Translation translation = translate.translate(